Skip to main content

 The list of metrics collected can be found here.

-Collecting Logs and Metrics for Strimzi Kafka Pods
+Collecting logs and metrics for Strimzi Kafka pods

 Collection architecture is similar to Kafka and described here.